 *Question: Please indicate how your organization’s use of the following organic social media platforms has changed over the last 12 months.

 The same is relevant from this graph where B2B marketers increased the use of LinkedIn by 72% in the past year.
-It’s interesting to note that nearly 30% stopped using X as their preferred platform for marketing.
+It’s interesting to note that nearly 30% stopped using X as their preferred platform for marketing, showing LinkedIn Statistics facts about marketing strategies.

 Maybe they took Elon Musk’s “Go F**K Yourself “ too seriously.
-The majority of the marketers also do not use TikTok, whereas just 2% of them are unaware of LinkedIn.
+The majority of the marketers also do not use TikTok, whereas just 2% of them are unaware of B2B marketing via LinkedIn

 Platform For Posting Videos